 MASCLab is very excited to host a public talk on participatory research and youth justice by Dr. Hannah Smithson on September 24th!
 It will take place from 3:00-4:30PM in Horace Mann Hall, Room 138 on Teachers College’s campus.
 Read on to find out a bit more about our speaker and her transformative work in the field of youth justice.

 A bit about Hannah Smithson:

-Dr. Hannah Smithson is the Director of the Manchester Centre for Youth Studies at Manchester Metropolitan University.
+Dr. Hannah Smithson is the Director of the Manchester Centre for Youth Studies at Manchester Metropolitan University, which is committed to developing research and methods that encourage young people’s participation in the research process.
 She has worked in the field of criminology for over 15 years.
 She works collaboratively with a host of local, national and international communities/stakeholders.
 She has directed projects funded by the Youth Justice Board, Economic and Social Research Council, Arts and Humanities Research Council, local authorities, police forces and charities.

 Her research has been instrumental in shaping agendas in research and policy across three interconnected areas: Youth Justice, Youth Gangs, and Community Safety and Crime prevention.
 Young people’s participation is at the heart of the research Hannah carries out and she is committed to developing research methods that enable this.